-- We show you ALL of our available freight directly in the Convoy mobile app.
+- Within our app, we show you all of our available freight.
 We don’t follow the common industry practice of hiding loads or dedicating freight to large carriers.

-- No need to talk on the phone all day trying to establish a relationship with a broker.
-Our app is self-service and allows YOU to book loads directly through Convoy.
+- No need to talk on the phone all day trying to haggle with a broker.
+Our app is self-service and allows you to book and bid on loads directly through Convoy.

-- Convoy understands the upfront costs to start a business and wants you to get paid as fast as possible.
-We offer quick pay to all carriers with zero fees attached.
+- Convoy understands the upfront costs of starting a trucking company and wants you to get paid as quickly as possible.
+We offer free payments within 48 hours of delivery, plus one-tap detention pay.

 About the Authors